conda-incubator/conda-auth/README.md

 On top of this, conda-auth supports session management via two subcommands for logging into services (conda auth login) and logging out of services (conda auth logout).

 ## Installation
-To start using conda auth, we recommend installing to your base environment:
+Install `conda-auth` into your base environment from the `conda-forge` channel:
 ```
 conda install --name base --channel conda-forge conda-auth
 ```